goldmont/ROMInstaller/README.md

 ```

-String mDownloadLink = It's the download link of your file
+String mDownloadLink = It's the download link of your file.
-String mDownloadDirectory = It's the destination folder
+String mDownloadDirectory = It's the destination folder.
-String mDownloadedFileFinalName = It's the name that the downloaded file should assume
+String mDownloadedFileFinalName = It's the name that the downloaded file should assume.
 String mDownloadedFileMD5 = It's the correct MD5 of the file.

 ```